What is Azure Event Grid?

 - Flexible and fine-grained access control model - group clients and topic to simplify access control management, and use the variable support in topic templates for a fine-grained access control.

-- X.509 certificate authentication - authenticate your devices the standard mechanism for device authentication in the IoT industry.
+- X.509 certificate authentication - authenticate your devices using the IoT industry's standard mechanism for authentication.

 - TLS 1.2 and TLS 1.3 support - secure your client communication using robust encryption protocols.